 During a physical examination a physician may diagnose a varicocele.
 It can most clearly be felt when a man is standing and again, it will feel like a bag of spaghetti.
 It may disappear when a man lies down (as the weight of the blood and the veins is no longer pushing down past the malfunctioning valves into the scrotum).
 In a standing position, the man may also be asked to bear down (like he is having a bowel movement).
 The physician may feel an impulse when the blood pushes backwards (because of the increased pressure inside the abdomen) into the scrotum.

 To confirm varicoceles, sophisticated tests are often used:

-- A doppler stethoscope will amplify the sound of blood moving past it.
+A doppler stethoscope will amplify the sound of blood moving past it.
 At rest, only the pumping of the artery should be heard.
-The blood flow in the veins is so slow that no sound can we heard.
+The blood flow in the veins is so slow that no sound can be heard.
 When the patient pushes down, more blood flows backwards into the scrotum and can be heard as a rushing sound.

 The duplex ultrasound is currently considered the best non-invasive way to identify or confirm the presence of varicoceles.
 The duplex ultrasound has two parts.

 First a thorough ultrasound of the testis is performed.
 The diameter of the veins can be measured.
 Other abnormalities may be identified.
 Almost one third of men with infertility had an abnormal finding on the ultrasound that was not suspected during the physical examination.